-- A. The State Treasurer acknowledges its disclosure responsibilities to the market and the underwriting community.
-The State will make reasonable efforts to assist underwriters in their efforts to comply with SEC Rule 15c2-12 and the various MSRB rules pertaining to underwriters. - B. If required by the applicable continuing disclosure undertaking, the State Treasurer will file its official disclosure statements at the EMMA portal (www.emma.msrb.org) or such successor as the SEC or MSRB may designate. - C. Consistent with any continuing disclosure undertakings executed by the State Treasurer, the State Treasurer will file a copy of the State's CAFR, or other information the State deems pertinent will be disseminated to the market in a timely manner through (www.emma.msrb.org) or such successor as the SEC or MSRB may designate. - D. The State Treasurer may adopt post-issuance compliance procedures, to ensure each Financial Obligation complies with state and federal law and the financial covenants in the documents governing the issuance, and may request information from the issuing State Agency including the following: - 1.
+- A. The State Treasurer is responsible for disclosure responsibilities under the continuing disclosure undertakings of State Financial Obligations.
+The State Treasurer will make reasonable efforts to assist underwriters in their efforts to comply with SEC Rule 15c2-12 and the various MSRB rules pertaining to underwriters. - B. Consistent with any continuing disclosure undertakings executed by the State Treasurer, the State Treasurer will file a copy of the State's CAFR, and other information the State Treasurer deems pertinent or is required to be filed under any continuing disclosure undertakings and will be disseminated to the market in a timely manner through www.emma.msrb.org or such successor as the SEC or MSRB may designate. - C. The State Treasurer implements the following post-issuance compliance procedures, to ensure each Financial Obligation complies with state and federal law and the financial covenants made by the State in the related financing documents governing the issuance.
+The State Treasurer may request information from the related State Agency including the following: - 1.
 Tax Compliance.
-Upon the advice of tax or bond counsel, post issuance compliance procedures which are required by the Internal Revenue Service for the issuance of a particular type of Financial Obligation such as Qualified School Construction Bonds. - Private Use.
-Procedures to monitor and take corrective action to comply with Internal Revenue Code requirements restricting the private use of facilities constructed with tax-exempt proceeds. - 3.
+Upon the advice of tax or bond counsel, information required by the Internal Revenue Service for post-issuance compliance procedures of the issuance or incurrence of a particular type of Financial Obligation such as Qualified School Construction Bonds.

+- 2. Private Use.
+Information necessary to monitor and take corrective action to comply with Internal Revenue Code requirements restricting the private use of facilities constructed with tax-exempt proceeds. - 3.
 State Law Compliance.
-Procedures to ensure compliance with state law governing lease purchase financing that requires annual appropriation and renewal of a lease. - 4.
-Financial Covenants.
-Procedures to ensure compliance with the covenants in the issuance documents requiring insurance and record retention. - 5.
-Reporting Covenants.
-Procedures to ensure compliance with reporting requirements pursuant to documentation with providers of credit enhancement and/or liquidity support or continuing disclosure agreement.
+Documentation to ensure compliance with State law governing lease purchase financing that requires annual appropriation and renewal of a lease. - Financial Covenants.
+Information or documentation to ensure compliance with the covenants made by the State in the related financing documents requiring insurance and record retention. - Reporting Covenants.
+Information and documentation to ensure compliance with reporting requirements pursuant to documentation with providers of credit enhancement and/or liquidity support or continuing disclosure agreements.